Interleukin 4: Clinical significance

-IL-4 has also been shown to drive mitogenesis, dedifferentiation, and metastasis in rhabdomyosarcoma.
-IL-4, along with other Th2 cytokines, is involved in the airway inflammation observed in the lungs of patients with allergic asthma.

-Illnesses associated with IL-4

 IL-4 plays an important role in the development of certain immune disorders, particularly allergies and some autoimmune diseases.

 Allergic diseases

+IL-4, along with other Th2 cytokines, is involved in the airway inflammation observed in the lungs of patients with allergic asthma.

 Allergic diseases are sets of disorders that are manifested by a disproportionate response of the immune system to the allergen and Th2 responses.
 These pathologies include, for example, atopic dermatitis, asthma, or systemic anaphylaxis.
-Interleukin 4 mediates important pro-inflammatory functions in asthma, including induction of isotype rearrangement of IgE, expression of VCAM-1 molecules (vascular cell adhesion molecule 1), promoting eosinophilic transmigration through endothelium, mucus secretion and T helper type 2 (Th2) leading to cytokine release.
+Interleukin 4 mediates important pro-inflammatory functions in asthma, including induction of isotype rearrangement of IgE, expression of vascular cell adhesion molecule 1 (VCAM-1), promoting eosinophilic transmigration through endothelium, mucus secretion and T helper type 2 (Th2) leading to cytokine release.
 Asthma is a complex genetic disorder that has been associated with IL-4 gene promoter polymorphism and proteins involved in IL-4 signaling.

 Tumors

+IL-4 has been shown to drive mitogenesis, dedifferentiation, and metastasis in rhabdomyosarcoma.

 IL-4 has a significant effect on tumor progression.
 Increased IL-4 production was found in breast, prostate, lung, renal cells and other types of cancer.
 Overexpression of IL-4R has been found in many types of cancer.
 Renal cells and glioblastoma modify 10000–13000 receptors per cell depending on tumor type.

 IL-4 can primitively motivate tumor cells and increase their apoptosis resistance by increasing tumor growth.